chevereto/blog/_posts/2021/2021-09-24-chevereto-macanudo.md

 There's no limits in its application, it all depends on your imagination.

+### User interface upgrade

+For Macanudo we are pushing a superb user interface upgrade for which we are including multiple color palettes, keyboard shortcuts, highly improved visual elements and overall better aesthetics.
+Take a peek on the [raw footage](https://www.youtube.com/watch?v=5rQ0DeO1T_g) to get an early preview.

 ### Hybridauth

 In Macanudo we are replacing our old fashioned third-party login implementation with [Hybridauth](https://github.com/hybridauth/hybridauth).